CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-post-medialibrary-files.md

 In this, `$id` should be replaced by the numerical identifier, the ID, or the name of the media library you want to add the file/image to.

+## File upload
+To upload a file you have to use [cURL](https://www.php.net/manual/en/curl.examples-basic.php) in PHP.
+In the PHP script, you have to specify some settings:

+**$file**: enter the absolute path where the file can be found on your local computer.
+**content-Type**: in the script you specify the correct content-type.
+For files, non-ASCII and binary data, the preferred type is `multipart/form-data`.
+**mime_content_type**: to place the file in the correct format in the media library, the mime_content_type must be passed.
+You can use the PHP function `mime_content_type($file)`.

 ## PHP example

 The following example demonstrates how to use this method.